Aroostook County, Maine

-Aroostook County (/əˈruːstək, -ˈrʊs-/ ə-ROOSS-tək-,_--RUUSS--; Comté d'Aroostook) is the northernmost county in the U.S. state of Maine.
-It is located along the Canada–United States border.
+Aroostook County (/əˈruːstək, -ˈrʊs-/ ə-ROO-stək-,_--RUU--; Comté d'Aroostook) is the northernmost county in the U.S. state of Maine, located along the Canada–United States border.
 As of the 2020 census, the population was 67,105.
 The county seat is Houlton, with offices in Caribou and Fort Kent.

-Known in Maine as "The County", it is the largest county in Maine by total area, the second-largest in the United States east of the Mississippi River by total area (behind St. Louis County, Minnesota), and the 31st-largest county in the entire contiguous U.S. With over 6800 sqmi of land, it is larger than three of the smaller U.S. states.
+Known in Maine as "The County", it is the largest county in Maine by total area, the second-largest in the United States east of the Mississippi River by total area (behind St. Louis County, Minnesota), and the 31st-largest county in the entire contiguous U.S. With over 6800 sqmi of land, it is larger than the three smallest U.S. states.
 The state's northernmost village, Estcourt Station, is also the northernmost community in the New England region and in the contiguous United States east of the Great Lakes.

 Aroostook County is known for its potato cultivation, and it is an emerging hub for wind power.
 Historically, Acadian culture and heritage is well-represented in the county.
 In the Saint John Valley (northern Aroostook County), which borders Madawaska County, New Brunswick, many of the residents are bilingual in English and Acadian French.
 Elsewhere in Maine, New England French is the predominant form of French spoken.
 Additionally, the original inhabitants of the area, the Wolastoqiyik, still remain in their country (Wolastokuk) as the Houlton Band of Metaksonekiyak Wolastoqewiyik.

 Aroostook County forms the entirety of the Presque Isle media market, according to Nielsen Media Research.

 Etymology

-The name Aroostook comes from the Wolastokwey (or Maliseet) word Woolahstook, referring to the Saint John River or "Wolastoq", which means "beautiful river".
+The name Aroostook comes from the Wolastoqey (or Maliseet) word Wolastoq or "Woolahstook", which means "beautiful river", referring to the Saint John River.